 What Is Neurofeedback?

-The brain generates electrical signals when neurons fire.
-The electrical signals are interpreted as brain waves.
+The brain generates those electrical signals when neurons (brain cells) fire and the electrical signals are interpreted as brain waves.
 Brain waves are associated with specific brain functions and states of mind.
-For the purposes of this explanation, four dominant wave shapes will be reviewed.
-These include:
+For example:

-Different combinations of waves (involving frequency (Hertz) and strength (amplitude)) can make the brain work more slowly (decreased processing speed) or more quickly (increased processing speed).
+Different combinations of waves (involving frequency (Hertz) and strength (amplitude)) can make the brain work more ‘slowly’ (decreased processing speed) or more ‘quickly’ (increased processing speed) in different regions.
 As may be imagined, both ends of the spectrum can have a negative impact on function.
 A brain that processes too slowly may result in foggy thoughts, dementia or depression.
 A brain that processes too quickly may result in anxiety, racing thoughts or poor attention.

-Neurofeedback is an intervention tool that teaches self-regulation.
+Neurofeedback is a therapy that helps you to change how your brain behaves.
 The process of neurofeedback training teaches what ‘normal’ feels like for you, and helps you learn how to keep your brain running on your ‘normal.’

 For example, if you struggle to pay attention, can’t shut off your brain, or fight depression, neurofeedback can teach you what it feels like to focus, to turn off your thoughts, or to overcome feelings of depression.
 Once your brain learns that ‘feeling,’ additional sessions allow you to practice in order to reinforce and retain the knowledge and to learn to apply it in your daily life.